-John Edward Herndon, Jr. is the managing partner of the firm's Tallahassee office.
+John Edward Herndon, Jr. is a partner in the firm's Tallahassee office.
 After graduating from Florida State University in 1970, Ed attended the University of Miami Law School.
 During the day Ed worked as a bailiff and law clerk for a Miami Circuit Court Judge, the Honorable James W. Kehoe.
 In 1975, after graduation from law school, Ed began his insurance defense career in Miami with the law firm of Stephens, McGill, Thornton & Sevier (since renamed).
 In 1986, Ed joined Hinshaw & Culbertson in Miami, where he remained until 1992.
 In 1992, Ed joined Conroy Simberg in the firm’s Hollywood office.
 He became a partner with Conroy Simberg in 1997.
 Ed is also a Circuit Civil Mediator.

 Admitted to Practice:

 - U.S. District Court, Southern District of Florida, 1983